CollinHerber/cnst-wiki-content/PlayerHouses.md

 | COST / REQUIREMENT |     |     |     |     |     |     |     | BECOME THANE OF RIFTEN |
 | DESCRIPTION/ADDITIONS |     |     |     |     |     |     |     |     |

->*Child's Bedroom | Child's Bedroom only available if [Hearthfire](https://en.uesp.net/wiki/Skyrim:Hearthfire) is installed.
+> \*Child's Bedroom | Child's Bedroom only available if [Hearthfire](https://en.uesp.net/wiki/Skyrim:Hearthfire) is installed.
 Choosing this upgrade will replace the enchanting laboratory.
-You can switch back and forth between the Enchanting Laboratory and Children's Bedroom at will.{.is-info}
+You can switch back and forth between the Enchanting Laboratory and Children's Bedroom at will.

 ## MARKARTH - VLINDREL HALL